-Whether you took a breath, blood or urine test or refused any chemical testing, call the DUI defense attorneys at the Sammis Law Firm to discuss your case.
+Whether you took a breath, blood, or urine test or refused to submit, call the DUI defense attorneys at the Sammis Law Firm to discuss your case.
 We have an office conveniently located in New Port Richey, directly across from the courthouse at the West Pasco Judicial Center.

-Be sure to talk to an attorney about all of the reasons to demand a formal review hearing within the first 10 days after your arrest.
-Don’t waive your rights by stipulating that you were DUI and seeking immediate reinstatement of hardship privileges until after you speak with an attorney about the pros and cons of each approach.
+Be sure to talk to an attorney about all of the reasons to demand a “formal review hearing” within the first 10 days after your arrest.
+Don’t waive your rights by seeking immediate reinstatement of hardship privileges until after you speak with an attorney about the pros and cons of each approach.

 If you took the breath test at the Land O’Lakes Jail, you should be aware of SERIOUS problems with the alcohol testing program at the Pasco County Sheriff’s Office.
-Over the years, the breath testing programs at the Dade City, New Port Richey Police Department and Zephyrhills Police Department have also had problems.
+Over the years, even more serious problems have been found with the alcohol testing programs at local police departments including the police department in Dade City, New Port Richey, and Zephyrhills.

 Many of the monthly inspections on the breath test instruments have failed.
 In some cases, the agency inspectors have violated the administrative rules.
 If the rules are not followed, then your attorney can file a motion to exclude the breath test reading at trial.
 When the court excludes evidence, the entire DUI case might be dismissed or reduced to a less serious charge.

-If you were accused of refusing to submit to a breath test, blood test, or urine test, then your attorney can move to exclude that evidence from trial if the officer did not advice you of the implied consent warning properly.
+If you were accused of refusing to submit to a breath test, blood test, or urine test, then your attorney can move to exclude that evidence from trial if the officer did read the implied consent warning or gave you affirmative misadvice.

 After an arrest for DUI in Pasco County, FL, your case will be prosecuted at the courthouse in Dade City or New Port Richey.
 The four attorneys at the Sammis Law Firm are focused on DUI defense.
 We are experienced in fighting DUI cases throughout Pasco County, FL, and the surrounding areas.